How to use this library

 Summarize this PDF in five bullets and three questions I'd want to ask the author. [attach file]

-Cowork reads the attached PDF, returns the five-bullet summary, and proposes three substantive questions tied to the content.
-A good output: the bullets capture the argument (not the table of contents), and the questions are ones you couldn't have written without reading the doc.
+Five bullets that capture the argument, plus three questions you couldn't have written without reading the doc.
 Capability: file attachment + skills directory (research-summarizer or equivalent).

 3. Calendar and email

 Three prompts that exercise the Google Calendar and Gmail connectors.
-Read-only scopes are enough for all three; granting send scope is a separate decision for prompt 3.
+Read-only scopes cover all three; send scope is a separate decision for prompt 3.

 What meetings do I have this week?
 Group by day and flag any with people I haven't met before.